How to configure service mesh for the best production experience

 memory key manager plugin with an upstream authority.
 Without one, if the SPIRE server fails, agents must be restarted manually and all workloads must receive newly signed certificates.
 This can have a significant impact on the cluster’s resources.

-Persistent storage allows for more graceful handling of Spire server restarts in the case of a failure, because data like registration entities and selectors do not need to be rebuilt - saving unnecessary resource utilization and removing potential traffic disruptions for your workloads.
-For most environments we deploy persistent storage by default, and we recommend making use of it when possible.
+Persistent storage allows for optimized handling of Spire server restarts in case of a failure as data such as registration entities and selectors do not need to be rebuilt.
+This saves on resource utilization and removes traffic disruptions for workloads.
+For most environments, we deploy persistent storage by default and recommend using it.
 See our Persistent Storage setup page for more information on configuring persistent storage in your environment.

 It is important to specify a relatively low TTL to minimize damage should a certificate be compromised.
 For this reason, we recommend that you keep the default mTLS TTL values provided by NGINX Service Mesh.

 While not purely necessary for production scenarios, NGINX Service Mesh provides rate limiting and circuit breaking utilities for better stability during times of peak traffic, as well as a better customer experience in the event of service failure.